NASADatanauts/Space-Apps-CH/Guides/OnsiteGuide.md

 - Zurich City Tourist Cards
 - Gadgets, certificates & more

+Physical prizes, local network cards, and etc can not be sent to another country or city or given to people, who isn't residents of Switzerland.
 🎯 Only **one team** will be nominated from Zurich to NASA's **global round**.

 ### 🌍 NASA Global Awards

-Judged separately by NASA panel after the event.
+Judged separately select finalists out of Global Nomination cohort by NASA team after the hackathon.

 Here are the public dates for this year’s Global Judging **🏅Global Nominees:** November 5 2025